GENERAL TERMS AND CONDITIONS (T&C)

 1. The Buyer is liable for the damage incurred by the Seller due to the non-performance of the Buyer's obligations in connection with the registration of the vehicle or a change of the owner and operator at the competent authority.

-8. If the Parties' principal performances owed under the agreement (i.e., payments towards the purchase price, delivery of the purchase item) are not discharged within one year from the conclusion of the purchase agreement, then the injured Party may withdraw from the agreement.
-Other grounds for withdrawal are exempt unless they have been explicitly agreed.
+8. If the Parties' principal performances owed under the agreement (i.e., payments towards the purchase price, delivery of the purchase item) are not discharged within 2 years from the conclusion of the purchase agreement, then the purchase agreement automatically ceases to exist.
+Other grounds for withdrawal are exempt unless they were explicitly agreed among the Parties.

-CENTRALIZED ORDERS
+COLLECTIVE ORDERS

 1. The purchase of several vehicles by one Orderor within the context of a collective order is considered a single indivisible purchase agreement if the Orderor, thanks to this collective order, is granted a rebate or discount or receives notice that the shipping costs (which are otherwise borne by the Buyer) will be waived.